 2. Google Native MCP Server

-Google's official BigQuery MCP server, currently available in Preview, provides direct BigQuery connectivity for teams already embedded in the Google Cloud ecosystem.
-The server supports standard MCP operations including query execution, schema exploration, and result retrieval through Claude Desktop and other compatible AI clients.
+Google's official BigQuery MCP server provides direct BigQuery connectivity for teams already embedded in the Google Cloud ecosystem.
+The server supports standard MCP operations including examining BigQuery resources, generating SQL, executing queries, and interpreting results through compatible AI clients.

 Where Google Native Fits